tegorman13/ai_gd_chapter/Categories.md

 - BaniHani 2024 - AI and the decision-making process: a literature review in healthcare, financial, and technology sectors
 - Cui & Yasseri 2024 - AI-enhanced collective intelligence
 - Tsvetkova 2024 -A new sociology of humans and machines
+- Bao 2023 - A Literature Review of Human–AI Synergy in Decision Making: From the Perspective of Affordance Actualization Theory
+-  Askarisichani 2022 - Predictive models for human–AI nexus in group decision making
+- Carter & Wynee 2024 - Integrating artificial intelligence into team decision-making: Toward a theory of AI–human team effectiveness
+- Eigner 2024 - Determinants of LLM Assisted Decision Making
+- Bouschery 2023 - Augmenting human innovation teams with artificial intelligence: Exploring transformer-based language models
+- Csaszar - Artificial Intelligence and Strategic Decision-Making: Evidence from Entrepreneurs and Investors
+- Vaccaro 2024 - When combinations of humans and AI are useful: A systematic review and meta-analysis
+- Kleanthous 2024 -  Human-AI Teaming: Following the IMOI Framework
+- Molina 2024 - Towards Effective Human-AI Collaboration in Decision-Making: A Comprehensive Review and Conceptual Framework

 ### Group Decision LLM